Dr Laurence Wainwright

 Academic Profile

 Dr Laurence Wainwright is Course Director of the MSc in Sustainability, Enterprise and the Environment and a Departmental Lecturer.
-A teaching and learning oriented academic, Laurence has a decade of experience in lecturing, facilitation and supervision across universities in Australia, Sweden and the United States and United Kingdom.
+A teaching and learning oriented academic, Laurence has 15 years experience in lecturing, facilitation and supervision across universities in Australia, Sweden, the United States, and United Kingdom.
 Laurence is passionate about the holistic development of the students who he teaches and helping them to develop into well-rounded individuals with a mindset of intellectual curiosity and courage, continuous self-improvement, and service to a mission beyond themselves.
-He has received several prizes and citations for his teaching, as well as appearing on lists recognising high scores in student feedback surveys.
+He has received numerous prizes and citations for his teaching, as well as appearing on lists recognising high scores in student feedback surveys.

 Laurence completed his doctoral studies in Business Administration at the University of Gothenburg in Sweden.
 Laurence's PhD thesis used the contextual domain of the Swedish fishing industry in order to consider how contests to organizational legitimacy manifest around sustainability debates.
 Eighteen months of this programme was spent at the University of California Berkeley Haas School of Business, and an additional six months across multiple universities in China, Denmark, Italy and the Netherlands.